Chefs Notes

 A stock is a flavoured liquid made by simmering bones with vegetables and herbs.
 This liquid is strained and used as the base liquid for soups, braises, and sauces, or to cook rice or potatoes.

-Today the term bone broth gets thrown around a lot but this isn't actually a thing.
-Where stock is made by simmering bones a broth is made by simmering meat.
+Today the term bone broth gets thrown around a lot but this is not actually a thing.
+Where stock is made by simmering bones, a broth is made by simmering meat.
 They are two very distinct things with different uses.
-Stock is used as a base of other foods but would never be served on its own.
+Stock is used as a base for other foods but would never be served on its own.
 A broth, on the other hand, is served on its own as a soup.

 Stir-Fry

 Stir-fry can refer to both a style of cooking and a style of food.
-The style of cooking is the Asian equivalent to sauté.
-The difference is that a stir-fry is most typically cooked in a wok where a sauté is done in a regular frying pan.
+The style of cooking is the Asian equivalent to saute.
+The difference is that a stir-fry is most typically cooked in a wok where a saute is done in a regular frying pan.
 The food stir-fry is a combination of meat and vegetables that have been cooked using the stir-fry technique.
+For a complete guide, see mastering the stir-fry.

 Tablespoon/Teaspoon